Feng Shui: Lucky Objects and Where to Put Them to Bring Luck

 Colors in Feng Shui

-Before I discuss individual lucky objects, it is important to mention the role that color plays in Feng Shui.
+In addition to knowing about these lucky objects, it is important to understand the role that color plays in Feng Shui.
 Each color is associated with a different energy type and carries its own particular meaning.3 Therefore, the color of your lucky object may affect, change, or add additional depth to its meaning.

 Colors associated with Yin Chi (passive energy) are green, blue, purple, and black.3